PPJohnson-OwO-EG/Very-Accurate-Eco-System-Simulation-C.S-Project-/README.md

 I would reccommend launching this program by right clicking on it and opening with Python, if you don't have Python then you should install that first.

+This place also stores old versions of the game for you to peek through if you so wish.

 Suggestions are welcome!